Alternative treatments used for the common cold: Chicken soup

 Since then, there have been numerous reports in the United States that chicken soup alleviates the symptoms of the common cold.
 Even usually staid medical journals have published tongue-in-cheek articles on the alleged medicinal properties of chicken soup.

 Pelargonium sidoides extract

 A 2013 Cochrane review found tentative evidence of benefit with Pelargonium sidoides for the symptoms of the common cold; however, the quality of the evidence was very poor.

 Steam inhalation

 Many people believe that steam inhalation reduces cold symptoms.
-There is no evidence suggesting that steam inhalation is effective for treating the common cold.
+There is insufficient evidence to recommend routine usage of steam inhalation for treating the common cold.
 There have been reports of children being badly burned by accidentally spilling the water used for steam inhalation.

 Evidence does not support a relationship between cold temperature exposure or a "chill" (feeling of coldness) and the common cold.